 There are plenty of places that serve a lovely afternoon tea in Norfolk.
-Some of the most popular options include Byford’s in Holt, the Norfolk Mead Hotel in Coltishall, and the Cliff Hotel in Gorleston.
+Some of the most popular options include Byford’s in Holt, the Norfolk Mead Hotel in Coltishall, The Grove in Cromer, and the Cliff Hotel in Gorleston.
 We think the best afternoon tea in Norwich is the Assembly House.

 The North Norfolk Coast doesn’t have much industrial activity which means less pollutants and more clarity of the night sky.
-There are actually two places – Wiveton Downs and Kelling Heath Holiday Park – which have been awared Dark Sky Discovery Site status.
-That means they are away from light polution, have good sightlines of the sky, and have good public access.
+There are actually two places – Wiveton Downs and Kelling Heath Holiday Park – which have been awarded Dark Sky Discovery Site status.
+That means they are away from light pollution, have good sightlines of the sky, and have good public access.